nbalazs1337/embedded-virtual-control-apple-tractor/README.md

 1. Created Blynk account and configured virtual pins
 2. Programmed the Nodemcu WiFi module to get data from the Blynk app via Blynk Arduino libary
 3. Sent data from the Nodemcu to Arduino
-4. Programmed Arduino to manipulate the data an send signals to the motors.
+4. Programmed Arduino to manipulate the data and send signals to the motors.
 5. Configured mobile app

 https://www.youtube.com/shorts/6bgExUWa87U